Signs and Symptoms of Osteosarcoma

 After surgery, additional chemotherapy is needed.
 Osteosarcoma can often spread to the lungs.
 Your child will have chest CT scans to check for tumors in the lungs.
 The treatment for lung tumors is surgery.
 Sometimes more than one operation is needed to take out the tumors in the lungs.
 This treatment can be very effective in improving the survival rate of children whose lungs become involved.

-With the combination of surgery and chemotherapy, the five-year survival rate for children younger than 15 years with osteosarcoma has increased from 40 percent in the mid-1970s to 76 percent in 2010, and from 56 percent to approximately 66 percent in adolescents aged 15 to 19 years.
+With the combination of surgery and chemotherapy, the five-year survival rate for children younger than 15 years with osteosarcoma has increased from 40 percent in the mid-1970s to 76% in 2010, and is now nearly 70% percent in adolescents aged 15 to 19 years.

 The Cancer and Blood Diseases Institute at Cincinnati Children’s is a national leader in caring for children and adolescents with cancer.
 Our faculty leads national efforts in the development of new targeted therapies, immunological approaches and stem cell transplantation.